What to Serve with Chicken Francese (7 Incredible Sides to Try)

 You can keep it simple with just a little bit of olive oil and garlic, or you can make it more complex with a variety of vegetables and meats.

 Next, we have roasted carrots!
-These are a great side dish for Chicken Francese because they are simple to make and packed with flavor.
+These are great side dishes for Chicken Francese because they are simple to make and packed with flavor.
 Beyond that, the sweetness of the carrots helps to balance out the savory flavors of the chicken.

 Besides, everybody knows that the best part of roasted carrots is the crispy bits.
 But how do you get them?